yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 #### Using the SDK

-To submit a proof using the SDK, you can use the `submit` function, and then you can use the `verify_proof_onchain` to check if the proof was correctly verified in Aligned.
+To submit a proof using the SDK, you can use the `submit` function, and then you can use the `verify_proof_onchain` function to check if the proof was correctly verified in Aligned.

 The following code is an example of how to submit a proof using the SDK: